Wheat or Wheatstraw Celosia

 Believe me, this was a sight to behold!
 On the south side of the house, the Celosia spicata ‘Cramer’s Amazon’ grew easily over 8 feet tall… The plants in the corner here were the ones that didn’t have maroon on their leaves.
 The plants behind them did.

-These are the other plants in the left side of the bed on the south side of the house.
+These are the other plants in the right side of the bed on the south side of the house.

 The flower spike, or inflorescence, have HUNDREDS of small flowers.
 Each flower has a seed inside that will fall to the ground.
 After a frost, the flowers will droop downward and the seeds fall out.
 No wonder they come up so thick in the spring!